Welcome to Summers Creek

-HOA Board meetings are held at Kiwanis Island Park, Merritt Island.
-Meetings are normally scheduled for the 2nd Thursday of each month, but are subject to change due to scheduling and other conflicts.
-When things are firmed up, the date, time, and Kiwanis Island Park location will be announced approximately two days before the meeting by this web site and a sign that will be placed at the exit from our community.
-Kiwanis Island Park is approximately one half mile west of Newfound Harbor just off Route 520, Merritt Island Causeway.
-Special board meetings open to the public will be held periodically to address specific issues that cannot wait until the next scheduled board meeting.
-Such meetings will be posted at least 48 hours in advance by notice at the front entrance.
+HOA Board meetings are normally scheduled for the 2nd Thursday of each month, but are subject to change due to scheduling and other conflicts.
+The date, time, and location will be announced approximately two days before the meeting on this web site, a sign that will be placed at the exit from our community and email to those in our list

 Summers Creek is a development consisting of 120 single family homes on 44 acres with a central lake and consist of houses built between 1995 and 2006.
-All homes are part of the Summers Creek Homeowners Association (SCHOA), a deed restricted mandatory HOA.
-There are not any club or other recreation facilities which makes for very reasonable annual dues used to support Association common areas.
+All homes are part of the Summers Creek Homeowners Association (SCHOA).

 The SCHOA is self-managed by a board of directors, which has made Summers Creek one of the area's most desirable communities.
 To accomplish this, the board has concentrated efforts in three principal areas of administration: maintenance, asset management, and homeowner relations.
 Excelling in these areas ensures that we faithfully execute our responsibilities according to the governing documents for the benefit of the association.